Example Development

 Hierarchical Configuration for Board Porting

-For MCUXpresso SDK officially supported boards, the board porting has been done for all board supported examples in a hierarchical way.
+For MCUXpresso SDK officially supported boards, the board porting configuration has been provided for all board supported examples in a hierarchical way.
 In any repository example CMakeLists.txt project

 macro, the PROJECT_BOARD_PORT_PATH